 All entries will be judged by a panel of 15-20 experienced Economics teachers drawn from a range of schools and colleges across the UK.
-The Teacher Panel meet together in late June for two days and produce a Final Shortlist of entries from the expected entry of over 700 essays.
+The Teacher Panel meet together in early July for two days and produce a Final Shortlist of entries from the expected entry of over 700 essays.
 In addition to the Final Shortlist, the Teacher Panel will produce a list of Highly Commended entries.
 The final winners will be announced in the late summer of 2013.

 blog comments powered by Disqus